By Warren J. Blumenfeld, Ed.D.

 If someone is cyberbullying or harassing you, know that it’s not your fault.
 There are plenty of other wonderful young people who are in a situation similar to yours as well as many allies who would support you if they saw any negative posts about you.
 If someone is mean to you, or if someone cyberbullies you because of your identity, consider sharing that with trusted peers or adults as well as reporting it to the service you’re using.

-When it comes to taking care of children, it’s all about love, compassion and respect and the realization that everyone is a unique individual.
-Admittedly, it can sometimes be hard for parents, educators and others who care for youth to accept differences, but young people as well as adults are different in terms of who they are, how they act, and who, if anyone, they may someday love.
+When it comes to taking care of children, it’s all about love, compassion and respect, and the realization that everyone is a unique individual.
+Admittedly, it can sometimes be hard for parents, educators and others who care for youth to accept differences, but young people, as well as adults, are different in terms of who they are, how they act, and who, if anyone, they may someday love.
 Understanding, accepting and even embracing those differences will go a long way toward creating the type of world that makes every child feel accepted and welcome in our schools, our communities and our families.

 Bullying is never OK, neither in person nor online.
-But it occurs, and when it does, it’s everyone’s responsibility to try to end it, provide compassion and support for the victims and—whenever possible—help the bullies overcome their tendency to hurt others.
+But it occurs, and when it does, it’s everyone’s responsibility to try to end it, provide compassion and support for the victims and—whenever possible—help the aggressors overcome their tendency to hurt others.

 Anyone can be the subject of bullying or mean behavior, but those who are marginalized—including LGBTQ youth—are more likely to be affected.
 Those who feel isolated within their own families, schools and communities are even more likely to use the internet and connected apps to reach out for information, companionship and support.
 For LGBTQ youth, the internet can be a lifeline.
-Pulling the plug on that access, however well intentioned, can potentially have devastating effects.
+Pulling the plug on that access, however well-intentioned, can potentially have devastating effects.